validatedpatterns/docs/content/patterns/devsecops/devel-cluster.md

 Remember to commit the changes and push to GitHub so that GitOps can see your changes and apply them.

-## Deploy a devel cluster
+## Deploy a development (devel) cluster

-For instructions on how to prepare and import a development (devel) cluster please read the section link:/learn/importing-a-cluster/[importing a cluster].
+For instructions on how to prepare and import a development (devel) cluster please read the section [importing a cluster](/learn/importing-a-cluster)
+.

 ## You are done importing the development cluster